kenkpix/diabetes_risk_prediction/README.md

 This app created to get a machine learning playground, work with models in scikit-learn, tuning parameters and watch how them affect on accuracy and other metrics.

+Also, you can pick pre trained models, answer the questions and you will be get your result.

 ## Preview

 Main page